shukriadams/tetrifact/docs/development.md

 ## Requirements

-Dotnetcore 2.2
+- Dotnetcore 2.2 SDK

-Note that Visual Studio is quirky with Dotnetcore - you probably want to run the latest version of it, and make sure you have the Dotnetcore 2.2 SDK installed (not just the runtime).
+- Visual Studio 2017 (Windows) or Visual Studio Code with C# extension.
+If you're using Visual Studio make sure you've update to the latest version.

 ## Project status